yasmineN/shipping/README.md

 # shipping
-A webpage that compares the cost of shiping using muliple routes
+A webpage that compares the cost of shipping using multiple routes